Object Relations Theory and Therapy: An Overview

 • My mom is my best friend. – This is a representation of the relationship between the person and the object.

-If they saw their primary caregiver as obtaining more positive and supportive qualities than negative, they may be able to make that shift to have less of a split perception of them.
+If they saw their primary caregiver as having more positive and supportive qualities than negative, they may be able to make that shift to have less of a split perception of them.
 If, however, they don’t perceive their primary caregiver as “good enough,’ they can continue to engage in splitting in this and other relationships, and struggle to see the gray in their world of black and white.
+Achieving object constancy is a key developmental milestone that allows for the integration of good and bad perceptions into a stable internal representation.

 This “all or nothing” mentality is theorized to lead to conflictual relationships as evidenced by mood swings, threatening behavior, and struggles with healthy conflict resolution.
 This is just one of the focus points that an object relations therapist will use to help a person develop insight into some patterns that may have resulted from deep feelings in infancy, and having this awareness can often help a person begin to make changes in their behavior.